 - Do I need to be in isolation if I am waiting for test results?

 - Yes, if you are suspected of having COVID-19 because of symptoms or exposure (travel-related or exposure to a known case).
 A person who is being tested for COVID-19 because they are suspected of having the disease is required to be in isolation until test results are received.
-Do not attend school or school activities while waiting for test results.
+Do not attend school or school activities while waiting for test results, whether you are a staff member or a student.

 - No, if you are being tested for another purpose, such as a test before surgery (i.e. pre-operative screening test) you are not required to isolate while waiting for results.